 - They are certified and do a lot of quality control.

 There is one thing I don’t like about Solgar though:

 - The bottles are sealed with plastic.
 Sometimes it is just a seal around the cap, sometimes it covers the entire bottle.
 And I understand the food rules are very strict and it’s done for safety and guarantee.
 But for me a paper seal would be sufficient.

 Did I make your choice easier or more complicated?

 As much as I can I try to buy at specialized companies.
 It’s at times difficult to find companies that deliver international.
 I live in Spain since a couple of years and can’t find my way around yet.
 So for my online shopping I prefer for instance eVitamins, because they’re specialized in healthy supplements.

-I hope I made it easier for you to chose?
+I hope I made it easier for you to choose?
 Please let me know in the comment box and take care.